 SELECT Type of Presentation: Paper, Symposium, Mini-Skills Workshop or Poster

-Papers will be either 15 minutes or 40 minutes in length.
+Papers will be 20 minutes in length.
 Short papers will be combined with similar presentations.
-Abstracts of 200 words or fewer should briefly describe the context or purpose of the paper and will specify learning objectives.
+Abstracts of 300 words or fewer should briefly describe the context or purpose of the paper and will specify learning objectives.

-Presenters will select either a 60 or 90-minute format.
+Workshop will be a 90 minute format.
 Workshops must have a hands-on component in which participants gain specific skills or practice and fall within the context of one of the conference themes.
-Thus, abstracts of no more than 200 words submitted for workshops will specify the context of the workshop, and learning objectives including the skills to be gained by participants.
+Thus, abstracts of no more than 350 words submitted for workshops will specify the context of the workshop, and learning objectives including the skills to be gained by participants.

 SELECT Time Allocated to Presentation

 Paper presentations and Min-Skills Workshops provide options for preference for amount of time needed to present.
 Be sure to select your preferred time option.
 Both symposia and posters have fixed time allocations.

 The overall conference theme is Cognition, Innovations in Technology, and inclusion Education: Moving Beyond Boundaries.
 Cognition, innovation and technology play a central role in the 21st century learner’s academic journey, where cognitive and metacognitive strategies along with

 technological resources support their educational success and social participation on a daily basis.
 In an era of inclusive education, these three components create new opportunities for understanding a learner’s needs and help them succeed.
 However, they also pose conceptual and practical challenges.
 This is especially urgent as learner populations are increasingly diverse and represent an ever-growing range of abilities and needs.
 We welcome papers, symposia miniskills workshops and posters addressing the following themes:

 1. THEME: COGNITIVE INNOVATION and ENTREPRENEURSHIP